Diogenes Laertius: Life

 Laërtius must have lived after Sextus Empiricus (c.
-200), whom he mentions, and before Stephanus of Byzantium and Sopater of Apamea (c.
-500), who quote him.
-His work makes no mention of Neoplatonism, even though it is addressed to a woman who was "an enthusiastic Platonist".
+200), whom he mentions, and before Sopater of Apamea (c.
+300), who quotes him.
 Hence he is assumed to have flourished in the first half of the 3rd century, during the reign of Alexander Severus (222–235) and his successors.

 The precise form of his name is uncertain.
 The ancient manuscripts invariably refer to a "Laertius Diogenes", and this form of the name is repeated by Sopater and the Suda.
 The modern form "Diogenes Laertius" is much rarer, used by Stephanus of Byzantium, and in a lemma to the Greek Anthology.
 He is also referred to as "Laertes" or simply "Diogenes".

 The origin of the name "Laertius" is also uncertain.
 Stephanus of Byzantium refers to him as "Διογένης ὁ Λαερτιεύς" (Diogenes ho Laertieus), implying that he was the native of some town, perhaps the Laerte in Caria (or another Laerte in Cilicia).
 Another suggestion is that one of his ancestors had for a patron a member of the Roman family of the Laërtii.
 The prevailing modern theory is that "Laertius" is a nickname (derived from the Homeric epithet Diogenes Laertiade, used in addressing Odysseus) used to distinguish him from the many other people called Diogenes in the ancient world.

 His home town is unknown (at best uncertain, even according to a hypothesis that Laertius refers to his origin).
-A disputed passage in his writings has been used to suggest that it was Nicaea in Bithynia.

-It has been suggested that Diogenes was an Epicurean or a Pyrrhonist.
-He passionately defends Epicurus in Book 10, which is of high quality and contains three long letters attributed to Epicurus explaining Epicurean doctrines.
-He is impartial to all schools, in the manner of the Pyrrhonists, and he carries the succession of Pyrrhonism further than that of the other schools.
-At one point, he even seems to refer to the Pyrrhonists as "our school."
-On the other hand, most of these points can be explained by the way he uncritically copies from his sources.
+He refers to "himself" as the member of several different schools, but this is because he uncritically copies from his sources.
 It is by no means certain that he adhered to any school, and he is usually more attentive to biographical details.

-In addition to the Lives, Diogenes refers to another work that he had written in verse on famous men, in various metres, which he called Epigrammata or Pammetros (Πάμμετρος).
+In the Lives, Diogenes frequently includes epigrams he had written about famous men.